opencontainers/wg-reference-types/docs/proposals/PROPOSAL_E.md

 - `<ref>`: the digest from the `refers` field (limit of 64 characters)
 - `<hash>`: the digest of this artifact (limit of 16 characters)
 - `<type>`: type of artifact for filtering (limit of 5 characters)
+  - The type field is based on a mapping from `artifactType` to a short string for the tag.
 - Querying for referrers requires the client to get the tag listing, and filter for matching `<alg>`, `<ref>`, and `<type>` entries.
 - Adding a `<hash>` of the artifact allows multiple artifacts of the same type to exist with little risk of collision or race conditions.
 - Periodic garbage collection may be performed by clients pushing new referrers, deleting stale referrers that have been replaced with newer versions, and tags that no longer point to an accessible manifest.